DrYenyen/PPPwn-Tinker-GUI/README.md

 # Spray num
 When spray is higher the scan range is larger.
 (Default: 0x1000 or 4096)(pending better description)

 # PPPwn-Tinker C++ Instructions
-1.Choose your ethernet interface
+1. Choose your ethernet interface
 To find it you can look in
 Settings>Network & Internet>**Ethernet** on the left menu>Then Click on the connection name scroll down and fine the Description
 2. Select the firmware version your PS4 is on
 3. PPPwn version C++ is the default option
 4. Usually not using the old IPV6 version is reccomended but if your console experienses crashes with no progress past Stage 2 tick it to use the old IPV6
 5.
 6.
 7.
 8.
 9.

 # PPPwn-Tinker Python Instructions
-1.Choose your ethernet interface
+1. Choose your ethernet interface
 To find it you can look in
 Settings>Network & Internet>**Ethernet** on the left menu>Then Click on the connection name scroll down and fine the Description
 2. Select the firmware version your PS4 is on
 3. To select the Python version click on the dropdown menu and choose **Python**
 4. Python does not have the option to use the old IPV6.
 5. Python does not have support for tweaking the Num values left blank or with writing in it will not result in errors or additions to the command.

 # Troubleshooting